-There’s going to be a long weekend—a full three days and two nights for you to go where you will.
+There’s going to be a long weekend—a full three days and two nights for you to go where you want to.
 You want to travel and thoroughly enjoy yourself.
 What to do and where to go?

 In brief, here’s my suggested Puerto Galera itinerary for three days and two nights: